dekoza/mtgpl/docs/_sources/SOI.rst.txt

    −2: Exile target enchantment, tapped artifact, or tapped creature.

-   −8: Search your library for an artifact or creature card, put it onto the battlefield, then shuffle your library.
+   −8: Search your library for an artifact or creature card, put it onto the battlefield, then shuffle.
 It gains haste.
 Return it to your hand at the beginning of the next end step.

 :mtgtip:`Olivia, Mobilized for War<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/2/7297dd81-8367-42e9-abf9-9227e202e7ae.jpg?1576385369|https://scryfall.com/card/soi/248/olivia-mobilized-for-war?utm_source=api>`